matplotlib/matplotlib/doc/mpl_toolkits/mplot3d/faq.rst

 My 3D plot doesn't look right at certain viewing angles
 =======================================================
 This is probably the most commonly reported issue with mplot3d.
-The problem is that -- from some viewing angles -- some 3D objects would appear in front of another object, even though it is physically behind it.
+The problem is that -- from some viewing angles -- a 3D object would appear in front of another object, even though it is physically behind it.
 This can result in plots that do not look "physically correct."